 - And, above all, flexible—easy to adjust as the year progresses

 What you can do: The 5Cs of budgeting success

-While it’s probably unrealistic to overhaul your budgeting process while you’re doing your 2021 budget, you can use some of the lessons we learned over the past three years immediately.
+While it’s probably unrealistic to overhaul your budgeting process while you’re doing your budget for next year, you can use some of the lessons we learned over the past three years immediately.
 Try to incorporate these “5 Cs” into your existing budgeting process:

 Context: Anchor your plans in the context of strategic goals and day-to-day reality.

 Instead of just basing our budget on last year’s actuals and trends; our “company plan” is designed to support our long-term strategic plan.
 After our leadership team sets the long-term strategic plan, the department leaders come together to develop the budget—establishing a one-year company plan that moves us toward our strategic goals.
 As the leadership team sets strategic goals, each area of the business weighs in on the tasks and associated expenses needed to achieve those goals.
 The end-product is a realistic budget that everyone owns and understands.
 (Note: If your strategic plan is already in place—or hasn’t been created yet—interview key company stakeholders about their goals for next year.)